 *Note: This tour is only offered on cruises ending in St. Louis, MO.

 Hannibal, “America’s Hometown,” is a place where you can rediscover adventures from Mark Twain’s era.
 Tom Sawyer and Huck Finn come to life in this charming Missouri town, where you can run your hand along Aunt Polly’s fence, explore Injun Joe’s Cave, and get reacquainted with one of the world’s most beloved authors.
 The downtown area is a thriving haven for artisans filled with specialty shops unique to Hannibal.

 Mark Twain Boyhood Home and Museum - Complimentary Excursion

-As you arrive in Hannibal, the boyhood home of famous author Mark Twain, you’ll relive the author’s experiences that heavily influenced his writings.
-You’ll visit the actual home that Mark Twain grew up in, which is surrounded by the legendary whitewashed fence of Tom Sawyer.
+As you arrive in Hannibal, the boyhood home of famous author Mark Twain, relive the author’s experiences that heavily influenced his writings.
+Visit the actual home that Mark Twain grew up in, which is surrounded by the legendary whitewashed fence of Tom Sawyer.
 The vivid stories told by Mark Twain come to life at this interactive museum as you explore the homes and grounds of Becky Thatcher and Huck Finn.
-You’ll visit the Interpretive Center, home to 15 original Normal Rockwell paintings, the Becky Hatcher House, the Huck Finn Home, and the Tom and Huck Statue at the foot of Cardiff Hill.
+Stop at the Interpretive Center, home to 15 original Normal Rockwell paintings, the Becky Thatcher House, the Huck Finn Home, and the Tom and Huck Statue at the foot of Cardiff Hill.

 Narrated Trolley Tour - Complimentary Excursion